 Cell phone – Many major cellular carriers have broad coverage overseas.
 Please check with your carrier for rates and coverage before travel, as many plans require you to activate international roaming before use.
 We will provide further guidance on connectivity post-enrollment.

 Wi-Fi – You will find Wi-Fi in most cities and towns in Peru.
 Many cafes, restaurants, and hotels/hostels offer free Wi-Fi – though be prepared for sometimes painfully slow connections!

 Laundry – Laundry services are available in many of the accommodations we use.
 Typically, you drop off a load at the front desk, pay by the pound, then receive your fresh and crisp clothing the next day.
 Very convenient!
 As such, we recommend packing light then doing your laundry every week or so.

 BACK&PACK can not apply for passports or visas on your behalf, yet the information below should help guide you through the process.
 As always, contact our team if you have questions or run into any issues.

 Travelers with U.S. passports – For the most up-to-date information, please visit Peru’s page at travel.state.gov.
-Travelers with U.S. passports do not need a visa for stays less than 30 days but must have 6+ months of validity after the entry date from Peru.
+Travelers with U.S. passports do not need a visa for stays less than 183 days but must have 6+ months of validity on their passport after the entry date to Peru.
 If you need to apply for or renew your passport, please submit your application as soon as possible.